Tolu balsam

 Tolu balsam or balsam of Tolu is a balsam that originates from South America (Colombia, Peru, Venezuela).
 It is similar to (and frequently confounded with) the balsam of Peru.

 It is tapped from the living trunks of Myroxylon balsamum var. balsamum.
 The fresh balsam of Tolu is a brownish, sticky, semifluid mass.
 It gradually becomes a brittle solid, but softens again when it is warm.
-The balsam contains a fairly large amount of benzyl and cinnamyl esters of benzoic and cinnamic acid (benzyl benzoate, benzyl cinnamate).
+The balsam contains a fairly large amount of benzyl benzoate and benzyl cinnamate.

 Collection

 Balsam of Tolu is obtained by cutting a V-shaped wound on the trunk of Myroxylon balsamum var. balsamum and fixing a calabash there to catch the exuded resin.

 Uses

 The resin is still used in certain cough syrup formulas.
 However its main use in the modern era is in perfumery, where it is valued for its warm, mellow yet somewhat spicy scent.

 It is also used as a natural remedy for skin rashes.
 It is a well known cause of contact dermatitis, a form of skin allergy.

-Tolu has begun to be used in the niche perfume industry, notably by Ormonde Jayne Perfumery, which launched its oriental perfume Tolu in 2002, and also in 2010 by Esteban, which launched Baume Tolu.